 Clothing—A Cultural Universal?
 And Shame …

 Is clothing really a cultural universal?
 Indeed, certain primitive tribal people wear next-to-nothing.
-But that’s the point—they wear next-to-nothing.
-There are no purely naked cultures.
+Butthere are no entirely naked cultures.
 (Of course, there are degenerate “nudist” groups, but these part-time deviants do not represent lifelong cultures.)
-For all cultures, at least some form of “clothing” is worn during certain stages of life, generally with an association of shame upon its wrongful removal, be it from a piece of string to a burka (but more generally across society, clothing at least covering the sexual organs).
+Across all cultures, at least some form of “clothing” is used, generally with an association of shame upon its wrongful removal, be it from a piece of string to a burka (but more generally across society, clothing at least covering the sexual organs).

 Which brings us to the second, related cultural universal—shame.
 Shame is witnessed in cultures around the world.
 Shame—along with the related emotion of embarrassment—has a direct connection with clothing and being indecently exposed.
 As such, we will discuss both in this article.